jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 It's so concise in Ruby[^concise]  because of the special relationship between a class and its singleton class:

 [^concise]:
-  {-} Concise versus the original Java pattern.
+  {-} "Concise" versus the original Java pattern.
 Sorbet's `T::Enum` makes the pattern even more concise.

 ![](/assets/img/light/inheritance-in-ruby/self-class-self-new.png){.center style="max-width:563.5px"}
 ![](/assets/img/dark/inheritance-in-ruby/self-class-self-new.png){.center style="max-width:563.5px"}

 First, the implementation of `initialize` can reflect back up to the class with `self.class.values` to share information across all instances of a class.

-Second, the singleton class method `make_value` calls `self.new`, which uses dynamic dispatch to instantiate an instance of whatever class `make_value` was called on (like `Suit` above).
-This dynamic dispatch **only works at all** because the `<` operator set up an inheritance relationship on **both** the class and it's singleton class!
+Second, the singleton class method `make_value` calls `self.new`, which uses **dynamic dispatch** to instantiate an instance of whatever class `make_value` was called on (like `Suit` above).
+This dynamic dispatch only works because the `<` operator set up an inheritance relationship on the singleton class, too!

 ![](/assets/img/dark/inheritance-in-ruby/typed-enum-suit.png){style="max-width:738.5px"}
 ![](/assets/img/light/inheritance-in-ruby/typed-enum-suit.png){style="max-width:739px"}

-And third, the `TypedEnum` class contains all of the logic encapsulating what it means to be a typesafe enum.
-The `Suit` class relies entirely on method resolution up the inheritance chain for its implementation.
+Third, the `TypedEnum` class encapsulates all of the logic for what it means to be a typesafe enum.
+The `Suit` class has no implementation of its own, relying entirely on method resolution up the inheritance chain.

 To recap: the cool part about attached classes and singleton classes and inheritance in Ruby is that there's this link between instance and singleton, via `self.class` and `self.new`. **This link is preserved** by having the `<` operator also create an inheritance relationship between singleton classes.

 ## Aside: `self.new` and `self.class` in the type system

-My main focus here is to show how Ruby itself models inheritance, but now's a perfect time to sneak in a note about how Sorbet works.
+My main focus here is to show how Ruby models inheritance, but now's a perfect time to sneak in a note about how Sorbet works.

 Because this `self.new`/`self.class` link is so special, Sorbet captures it in the type level, as well: